Comparative Studies of Quantum Annealing, Digital Annealing, and Classical Solvers for Reaction Network Pathway Analysis and mRNA Codon Selection: Use cases benchmarking

-This high-level comparison shows that on the Standard and Large Protein Datasets, the CP-SAT, Leap NL HQA, and DA solvers have the most reliable efficiency in solving to optimality considering average, standard deviation, and maximum time to solution.
+This high-level comparison shows that on the Standard and Large Protein Datasets, the Gurobi, CP-SAT, and Leap NL HQA solvers have the most reliable efficiency in solving to optimality considering average, maximum, and standard deviation time to solution (TTS).
+This evaluation focuses on overall performance for the Standard and Large Proteins, hence after average cost, average TTS is considered the most important metric followed by maximum and standard deviation TTS.
 The Leap CQM HQA is unable to obtain optimal solutions for certain problems although finding near-optimal solutions; the unconstrained D-Wave solvers are unable to identify optimal solutions in a reasonable time.
 An interesting observation is that the D-Wave proprietary Leap Hybrid BQM solver performs worse than the dwave-hybrid workflow Kerberos solver, and the Leap Hybrid BQM solver uses significantly more QPU time than Kerberos.\\ The problem scaling behavior as a function of the number of variables illustrates the performance difference between the solvers in more detail, shown in Figure \ref{fig:problem_scaling}.
-Points that are not filled in represent problems that a solver did not obtain the optimal solution for, and are not included in the lines or curves of best fit.
+Data points from Table \ref{tab:solver_perf} that are not shown represent problems that a solver did not obtain the optimal solution for, and have not been included in obtaining the fitted curves.
 The number of variables in the figure indicates the number of variables for a protein's QUBO representation, meaning the total number of codons across all amino acids.